Geometric Assurance Suite

 Unitarity-lab

 Full hidden-state and eigenvalue instrumentation.
 Attach activation hooks, run reproducible audit notebooks, export audit trails.
-This is where numbers like your r-statistic and k-value are derived from real hidden states rather than text proxies.
+This is where r-statistics and spectral metrics are derived from real hidden states rather than text proxies.

 Open research engine →